terjeio/grblHAL/drivers/ESP32/README.md

 ---

+__Update 2019-11-15:__ Added AP and APSTA WiFi options.
+Initial webserver support for reading/setting $-settings via JSON-messages.
+In APSTA WiFi mode webserver supports querying for available access points and connecting to selected, again via JSON messages.
+No UI for this yet though...

+__NOTE:__ IDF version 3.2 or later required for compilation if webserver is to be enabled.

+__IMPORTANT:__ [Network setting-id's](https://github.com/terjeio/grblHAL/wiki/Additional-or-extended-settings) are changed and many are added.
+Any previous network settings will be lost if upgrading.

+---

 __Update 2019-08-01:__ Now uses code for keypad and SD card options from common plugins.
 Added support for Trinamic TMC2130 plugin (currently via SPI <> I2C bridge).

 __NOTE:__ If plugins are to be used `driver.h` and `CMakeLists.txt` has to be updated.
 Details can be found in these files.